JoschanUK/love-dogs/README.md

 **Navigation bar**

-There are 2 navigation bar in this website.
+There are 2 navigation bars in this website.
 The first is for big screens (ie tablets or PC).
 It consists of 4 navigations - Home, Gallery, Caring and Contact.

+The other navigation bar is for small screens like smartphones.
+Instead of displaying all the 4 navigations, user will need to click on the "hamburger" icon to open up the navigation.
+To close it, user will need to click on the "X".

 Home - This is the main index.html file which users will see when they access this webpage.